 - The Amish in Northern Indiana

-- Pieced in the Plains: Kansas Amish Quilts and Cultural Adaptation PDF
+- Pieced in the Plains: Kansas Amish Quilts and Cultural Adaptation

 - Amish Quilts: Abstract Shapes and Colors are the Trademark of Amish Quilts

 - Valued Amish Possessions: Expanding Material Culture and Consumption